liu-xingliang/cumed_workshop/03.snakemake_targetenrichment/snakemake_targetenrichment.md

 ### Step-by-step execution of pipeline key steps (hacked run)

-Use NA02016 sample as example.
+Use NA02016 as an example.

 #### pbsv